 - Ecologists as a group remain unaware of this; many think recent faculty hiring in ecology is <50% women.

-I ID’d the gender of 188 tenure-track asst. profs of ecology hired in N. America in 2016-17 (that’s out of ~250 positions I tried to ID).
+I ID’d the gender of 188 tenure-track asst. profs of ecology hired in N. America in 2016-17 (that’s out of ~250 positions I tried to ID; I tried to ID every position in ecology and allied fields).
 111 of them (59%) are women.
-(Aside: those 188 include a very few profs who were actually hired the year before but whom I counted in this year’s data because it was easier than adding them to last year’s dataset and rewriting last year’s post yet again)
+As an aside: those 188 include a very few profs who were actually hired the year before but whom I counted in this year’s data because it was easier than adding them to last year’s dataset and rewriting last year’s post yet again.

 We can combine these data with last year’s data on hiring in 2015-16.
 Last year I identified 193 positions, 54% of which were filled by women (note: it was 51% at the time I originally published last year’s post, but as additional data came in it went up to 54%).
 That means that over the last two years, 57% (216/381) of newly-hired tenure-track asst. professors of ecology in N. America have been women.